Grants

 The goal of the Robert Lemon Heritage Studies Prize is to encourage interest in conservation and facilitate heritage conservation research in Canada and abroad.
 It is designed to assist the next generation of heritage conservation professionals to cover costs associated with their education and research.

-Applications for the 2023/2024 intake are now closed.
-The winner of the inaugural prize will be announced on or about August 15, 2023.
+Applications for the 2024/2025 intake are now closed.
+The winner of the prize will be announced on or about July 15, 2024.
 Full prize details and required supporting documentation can be found in the Program Guidelines.

 Program Information